Gender schema theory: Gender stereotypes

 Being that gender schema theory is a theory of process and not content, this theory can help explain some of the processes by which gender stereotypes become so psychologically ingrained in our society.
 Specifically, having strong gender schemata provides a filter through which we process incoming stimuli in the environment.
 This leads to an easier ability to assimilate information that is stereotype congruent, hence further solidifying the existence of gender stereotypes.
-Within adolescent development, Bem hypothesizes that children must choose among a plethora of dimensions, but that gender schemas lead to the regulation of behaviors that conform to the cultural definition of what it means to be male or female.
-Additionally, Bem asserts that there is also a heterosexuality subschema, which likely encouraged the development of gender schemas.
+Within adolescent development, it is hypothesized that children must choose among a plethora of dimensions, but that gender schemas lead to the regulation of behaviors that conform to the cultural definition of what it means to be male or female.
+Additionally, it is asserted that there is also a heterosexuality subschema, which likely encouraged the development of gender schemas.
 Most societies treat exclusive heterosexuality as the benchmark for proper masculinity and femininity—that is, heterosexuality is the norm.
 Furthermore, the heterosexuality subschema asserts that men and women are supposed to be different from one another.
 It is hypothesized that this is why cross-sexed interactions are likely to be sexually coded.
-Sex-typed individuals have a general readiness to invoke the heterosexuality subschema in social interactions, behaving differently towards individuals of the opposite sex that they find attractive v. unattractive.
+Sex-typed individuals have a general readiness to invoke the heterosexuality subschema in social interactions, behaving differently towards individuals of the opposite sex that they find attractive versus unattractive.

 Evidence

 Some of the early tests of gender schema theory came in the form of memory and other cognitive tasks designed to assess facilitated processing of sex-typed information.
-Much of this early research found that participants who were sex-typed remembered more traits associated with their sex, as well as processed sex-type congruent information more efficiently, suggesting that the gender schemata possessed by sex-typed individuals help to assimilate sex-associated information into one's self-concept (see Bem, 1981).

-Bem showed that when given the option of clustering words by either semantic meaning or gender, sex-typed individuals are more likely to use the gender clustering system, followed by undifferentiated individuals.
+Much of this early research found that participants who were sex-typed remembered more traits associated with their sex, as well as processed sex-type congruent information more efficiently, suggesting that the gender schemata possessed by sex-typed individuals help to assimilate sex-associated information into one's self-concept.
+When given the option of clustering words by either semantic meaning or gender, sex-typed individuals are more likely to use the gender clustering system, followed by undifferentiated individuals.
 Cross-typed individuals had the lowest percentage of words clustered by gender.